-So, how can a business ensure that the petrol of lead generation is constantly topped up, and that the business vehicle is kept running profitably?
+So, how can a business ensure that the petrol of lead generation is constantly topped up and that the business vehicle is kept running profitably?

-Rather than being a quick “injection” supplying your business with leads every now and again, a successful lead generation strategy is one which compliments your overall marketing strategy with the sole purpose of generating a steady influx of new leads.
+Rather than being a quick “injection” supplying your business with leads every now and again, a successful lead generation strategy is one that compliments your overall marketing strategy with the sole purpose of generating a steady influx of new leads.
 To successfully generate a regular flow of leads, it is important to incorporate lead generation into your marketing strategy and overall marketing plan.

 Audit your website